syncfusion/blazor-docs/src/charts/bullet-chart/axis-customization.md

 </SfBulletChart>
 ```

-> Refer [code block](#majorTickLines-and-minorTickLines-customization) to know the property value of **BulletChartData**.
+> Refer to the [code block](#majorTickLines-and-minorTickLines-customization) to know about the property value of **BulletChartData**.

 ![Tick Placement](images/tick-position.png)

 ## Label Format

-The axis labels support all globalize formats and can be changed using the [`Format`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.SfBulletChart-1.html#Syncfusion_Blazor_Charts_SfBulletChart_1_Format) property.
-The code below shows the axis label in currency format.
+The axis labels support all the globalize formats and can be changed using the [`Format`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.SfBulletChart-1.html#Syncfusion_Blazor_Charts_SfBulletChart_1_Format) property.
+The following code shows the axis label in the currency format.

 ```csharp
 @using Syncfusion.Blazor.Charts